Iretha/design-patterns/src/com/smdev/creational/singleton/README.md

 An implementation of the singleton pattern must:
 - ensure that only one instance of the singleton class ever exists;
 - provide global access to that instance;
+- make instance volatile (Volatile is used to indicate that a variable's value will be modified by different threads)

 Typically, this is done by:
 - declaring all constructors of the class to be private;